adrnchk/pizza-store-client/README.md

 This project is a model of web store.
 ## Status: in progress 75%...

+## Technology stack
+React.js
+React-router-dom
+React-redux
+Redux
+Axios

-## To INSTALL the project clone it on your local computer, than run script "npm install".
+### To INSTALL the project
+clone it on your local computer, than run script "npm install".
 You need to have node.js (v14.17.5) installed on your local mashine.

-## To RUN the project use "npm start"
+### To RUN the project
+use "npm start"

 ## About the project